Chymyst/chymyst-core/docs/chymyst02.md

 Our task is to implement all these computations concurrently — both the application of `f` to each element of the array and the accumulation of the final result.

-For simplicity, we will assume that the `reduceB` operation is associative and commutative and has a zero element (i.e. that the type `B` is a commutative monoid).
+Let us assume that the `reduceB` operation is associative and commutative and has a zero element (i.e. that the type `B` is a commutative monoid).
 In that case, we may apply the `reduceB` operation to array elements in arbitrary order, which makes our task easier.

 Implementing the map/reduce operation does not actually require the full power of concurrency: a [bulk synchronous processing](https://en.wikipedia.org/wiki/Bulk_synchronous_parallel) framework such as Hadoop or Spark will do the job.